 In this blog I will be examining market action and quantifying my findings.
 Using sentiment, breadth, price and volume indicators - both standard and customized - I will try and uncover short-term edges which could be taken advantage of by market participants.
 I will frequently add opinion to these studies and may sometimes post opinions without quantifiable research behind them.

-All content on this site is provided for informational and entertainment purposes only.
+All content on this site is provided for informational purposes only.
 It is NOT a recommendation or advice to buy or sell any securities.
 I may hold positions for myself or clients in the securities or industries mentioned here.
 There is a very high degree of risk involved in trading securities.
 Your use of any information on this site is entirely at your own risk.

 I have traded professionally since 2001.
 From January 2003 through February 2007 my bi-weekly column "Rob Hanna's Putting It All Together" appeared on TradingMarkets.com.
 I have been conducting quantitative research and designing trading systems - mostly focused on short-term edges since 2004.

-0 comments:
+No comments:

 Post a Comment